MocanuPaulC/QuantumComputing/QuantumRL/Quantum_Reinforcement_Learning_ae6afae44977477bbfd6990b26dd68bf.md

 ```

-## **Hybrid nature of the model**
+### Hybrid nature of the model

 The culmination of our approach is a hybrid quantum-classical neural network, where quantum computations are embedded within a classical neural network architecture.
-This hybrid model is designed to process inputs from the RL environment, perform complex computations using the quantum layer, and translate the quantum outputs back into classical information to inform the agent's decisions.One other component which plays a pivotal role is the `TorchConnector` from Qiskit Machine Learning plays a pivotal role in this process, bridging the gap between quantum operations and the PyTorch-based neural network.
+This hybrid model is designed to process inputs from the RL environment, perform complex computations using the quantum layer, and translate the quantum outputs back into classical information to inform the agent's decisions.
+One other component which plays a pivotal role is the `TorchConnector` from Qiskit Machine Learning, it bridges the gap between quantum operations and the PyTorch-based neural network.
 This hybrid approach represents a significant step forward in creating AI systems that can harness the unique capabilities of quantum computing to address the challenges of reinforcement learning.

-### Defining the classical layers
+#### Defining the classical layers

-Two essential components in this integration are the **`encoding_layer`** and **`exp_val_layer`**.
-The **`encoding_layer`**, a subclass of **`torch.nn.Module`**, is designed to encode classical data into a quantum circuit simulation.
+Two essential components in this integration are the `encoding_layer` and `exp_val_layer`.
+The `encoding_layer`, a subclass of `torch.nn.Module`, is designed to encode classical data into a quantum circuit simulation.
 This is achieved by applying parameterized rotations to the input data, a process facilitated by weights initialized between -1 and 1 for each qubit.
 The forward method of this layer utilizes these weights along with an arctangent function to simulate the encoding process on a quantum register.

 ```python